 When did the Cafe open?

 The South End Children's Cafe has been open since November 2, 2015.
-Children and Families interested in dining at the Cafe or having children grades k - 8 participate in the after school program must join as a member HERE.
+Children and Families interested in dining at the Cafe can contact Tracie at 518.275.8890 or email email@example.com.

 Where is the South End Children's Cafe located?

 What happens each day?

-The South End Children's Cafe is open Monday - Friday, after school, to 30 children.
-The children join us from a variety of schools throughout the city of Albany.
-When the children arrive, they are assisted with homework by student volunteers, as well as teachers and other school personnel who volunteer at the Cafe.
-After homework is finished, the children participate in enrichment classes like dance, theater and science, create art or help with cooking and preparing the dining room for dinner.
+The South End Children's Cafe is open Monday - Friday, for dinner.
+Children drop in and join us from a variety of schools throughout the city of Albany.
+When the children arrive, they may get homework by student volunteers, as well as teachers and other school personnel who volunteer at the Cafe.
+After homework is finished, the children may participate in enrichment classes like dance, theater and science, create art or help with cooking and preparing the dining room for dinner.
 At 5:00pm the children in the program are often joined by family members for dinner.
-Dismissal is at 5:30pm.
-If you are interested in volunteering or if you would like to make a donations, please contact Tracie at 518.275.8890 or email@example.com or sign up HERE.

 What does the Cafe look like?